penguinite/nim-fp-suite/README.md

 # Antivirus False Positive Reduction Suite. (nim-fp-suite)

+**Migration notice:** The git repository for this project has been moved to [https://codeberg.org/penguinite/nim-fp-suite](https://codeberg.org/penguinite/nim-fp-suite), this link will still work but any new updates or data won't make it here.
+Consider migrating to the link above.

+---

 A set of programs and files to generate emails which will be sent to antivirus companies to (hopefully) reduce false positives in the long run.

 ## *2025 Update*